 If using a template adds time to a task because you are doing so much modifying and deleting while trying to shoehorn your project into the defined format, then you need to either seek advice or let it go and start from scratch.

 Keep the end in sight – challenge the value that each process delivers relative to the objectives of the project and your organisation

 We will address this balance more directly as we move through the program; for now, though, recognise and appreciate that a project structured around some key, enterprise specific documents can bring the previous stated benefits of methodology to the organisation and the team.

 A policy is a set of rules for doing business (how we do things); whereas, the documents we refer to here usually encode a specific set of actions (what we do)

-Nonetheless, in the absence of specific policy guidance from your organisation, we will introduce you in this course to a number of ‘best-practice’ project documents that you can align to the policy context of your organisation and the projects it delivers.
+In the absence of specific policy guidance from your organisation, we will introduce you in this course to a number of good-practice project documents that you can align to the policy context of your organisation and the projects it delivers.